The-Dark-Productions/Whatsapp-Crawler/README.md

 # Whatsapp-Crawler
-(Probably useless) Analytics on Whatsapp
+Analytics on Whatsapp usage

 --------------------------------------------
-Quite interesting logic and algorithms implemented to develop analytics on the usage of Whatsapp by its users.
+Track how much time your contacts spend online on hatsapp.

 Use the helper class to traverse whatsapp web